Alibakhshov/TSP-with-Genetic-Algorithm/CONTRIBUTING.md

 # Contributing to Traveling Salesman Problem Solver

-First off, thank you for considering contributing to the Traveling Salesman Problem Solver.
+First of all, thank you for considering contributing to the Traveling Salesman Problem Solver.
 Contributions are essential to the success of this project, and we appreciate your time and effort.

 ## How Can I Contribute?